The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 There’s no perfect strategy, which is why a custom solution is the best option, based on thorough research, preparation and design thinking.

-What are best methods of entry to foreign market?
+What are the best methods of entry to foreign markets?

 The standard market entry strategies mentioned above can be found in various resources; however, these generic methodologies are either known by everyone with access to the internet (including your competitors) or are too costly and time-consuming.
 The best method of entry to a foreign market should be unique.
 It can be only determined using design thinking and agile methodologies, studying the strengths and the weaknesses of the particular company, and creating campaigns based on business analysis and market research.

-Personalised and data-backed market entry strategies are proven more successful in markets with particular business cultures, such as Germany.
-In addition, personalised market entry strategies will likely prepare the management for the target market and lower the entry barriers.
+Personalized and data-backed market entry strategies have proven more successful in markets with particular business cultures, such as Germany.
+In addition, personalized market entry strategies will likely prepare the management for the target market and lower the entry barriers.
 Here’s how business owners can prepare for market entry:

 (1) The research-based approach: The first step of market entry preparation requires the company owners to assess the various aspects of the market entry.
 For instance, companies interested in entering the German market should answer the following questions: